MatthewMarinets/cmpt225_Assignment2/README.md

 Settings and config for VS code are included.

-The makefile is currently configured for MinGW on windows -- the target executable name should be changed for Linux.
+The makefile is currently configured for Linux -- the target executable name should be changed to end in ".exe" for MinGW on Windows.